janfreyberg/ssvepy/README.md

 As always with pip packages, you can install a "development" version of this package by (forking and) cloning the git repository and installing it via `pip install -e /path/to/package`.
 Please do open a pull request if you make improvements.

+### Documentation:

+The docs for this package are at http://www.janfreyberg.com/ssvepy.
+There, you'll find the API and an example notebook.

 ### Usage:

 You should load, preprocess and epoch your data using [MNE](https://github.com/mne-tools/mne-python).